edehr/edehr/docs/inside-custom/Med-Admin-Records.md

    > This situation happens when the last day is full

 > If we reach this point then the current day has at least one scheduled period that has some medications prescribed and no MAR record.
-Display as per described above (Mar Current Day)
+Display as per described above (MAR Current Day)